oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Contrary to that, Issuer/Verifier unlinkability with an honest Verifier can generally be achieved.
 However, a callback from the Verifier to the Issuer, such as a revocation check, could potentially disclose information about the credential's usage to the Issuer.
-Where such callbacks are necessary, they MUST be executed in a manner that preserves privacy and does not disclose details about the credential to the Issuer.
+Where such callbacks are necessary, they need to be executed in a manner that preserves privacy and does not disclose details about the credential to the Issuer (the mechanism described in [@?I-D.ietf-oauth-status-list] is an example of an approach with minimal information disclosure towards the Issuer).
 It is important to note that the timing of such requests could potentially serve as a side-channel.

 Verifier/Verifier unlinkability and presentation unlinkability can be achieved using batch issuance: A batch